pawl/raspberry-pi-1u-server/README.md

 1. Install the M.2 drives into their enclosures.
 1. Insert a SD card into each of the Pi's.
-1. Add mounting tape to each of the SSDs and attach them to the top of the Raspberry Pi's.
+1. Add mounting tape to the bottom of each of the SSD enclosures and attach them to the top of the Raspberry Pi's.

     ![add mounting tape to ssd](https://raw.githubusercontent.com/pawl/raspberry-pi-1u-server/master/pictures/add_ssd_sticky.jpg)